Ling Po (artist)

-Ling Po (born Chow Yi Hsien, aka 周儀先, aka Zhou Yi-Xian, in Peking, China on April 28, 1917; died April 28, 2014) was an artist and apprentice to Frank Lloyd Wright.
+Ling Po (born Chow Yi Hsien, 周儀先, aka Zhou Yixian in Beijing, China on April 28, 1917; died April 28, 2014) was an artist and apprentice to Frank Lloyd Wright.
 Chow's English name "Ling Po" was coined by Wright by combining Chow's ancestral home Ningbo (then Romanized as Ning Po) and the famous Chinese poet Li Bai (then Romanized as Li Po).

 One of the last delineators, or rendering artists, of Frank Lloyd Wright buildings, he worked on the Frank Lloyd Wright renderings of the Guggenheim Museum interior, the Lenkurt Electric Company, and the Arizona State Capitol.
 The son of a Chinese Nationalist general and an artist, and an apprentice to Frank Lloyd Wright, Ling Po is best known for his architectural renderings, drawings, landscapes, and his architectural approach to creating sculpture.

 Ling Po left war-torn China to work in America, in 1945, under provisions of the Lend-Lease Act.
 He was particularly interested in industrial science and design.
-Upon his arrival in America, he worked briefly in the office of Marcel Breuer in Washington, DC, and in New York with Morris Sanders, an architect who was noted for using plastics to great advantage in modern design.
+Upon his arrival in America, he worked briefly in the office of Marcel Breuer in Washington, DC, and in New York with Morris B. Sanders Jr., an architect who was noted for using plastics to great advantage in modern design.

 In 1946, he joined Wright's fabled Taliesin Fellowship.
 Soon, he was summoned back to China to lead his ailing mother out of harm's way during the communist revolution.

 Stalled in San Francisco on his return to China, Ling Po aids Wright and William Wesley Peters on working drawings for Wright's V. C. Morris Gift Shop design.
 After moving his mother to safer ground in the remote Kunming, Ling appeals to Wright and is granted a return to Taliesin with his mother.

 Ling Po went on to render subsequent Frank Lloyd Wright designs, design and delineate buildings for the Taliesin Associated Architects, and exhibit his art in shows from Wisconsin to California.
 The Smithsonian Institution, holds a Frank Lloyd Wright textile design in its collection that was executed by Ling Po.
 He is a contributing artist to Frank Lloyd Wright US Stamp design which was drawn by Patricia Armantides and Ling Po with lettering by Vernon Swaback and technical revisions by John Armantides.